UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 In this flowgraph's simplistic FDM implementation, the side lobes of each signal would still impact the other signal (even with the most optimal filtering at the receiver).
 The gap between the two main lobes is called the guard band, and a larger guard leads to less interference across signals.
 However, the guard band is essentially unused spectrum and reduces the overall spectral efficiency within the band.
 To address this, digital filtering can be applied to each baseband BPSK signal prior to IF modulation.
 In a later chapter, we will also discuss how orthogonal frequency division multiplexing (OFDM) can be applied to address this inefficiency.

 * **NOTE:** As we start to observe the frequency characteristics of the multiplexed signal when varying IF values and symbol rate, it is interesting to view the transmitted signal in time domain (i.e., lower left figure in the image above).
-Since this instance is the sum of a baseband BPSK signal and a BPSK signal with 3MHz IF, we see that the Imaginary component of the signal is just the Imaginary component of the IF modulated second signal (since the Imaginary component of the baseband BPSK signal - with IF=0 - is always 0.
+Since this instance is the sum of a baseband BPSK signal and a BPSK signal with 3MHz IF, we see that the Imaginary component of the signal is just the Imaginary component of the IF modulated second signal (since the Imaginary component of the baseband BPSK signal, with IF=0, is always 0.
 The Real component is the Real component of the IF modulated second signal $\pm 0.25$ since the result of the first BPSK signal path is $\pm 0.25e^{j0t}$.

 * **NOTE:** Building on the note above, the interesting oddity of this flowgraph is what occurs when you change IF1 to a non-zero value and then set it back to 0.
 With GNURadio's implementation of the complex sinusoid in the **Signal Source** block, returning the frequency to 0 will hold the output constant; however, it does not guarantee that the constant will be $e^{j0t} = 1$.
 This is another minor implementation choice of the specific block that can lead to some confusion if you are not aware of the underlying operation.